4w Annual Summit on Women, Gender and Wellbeing

 Pyle Center, UW-Madison

-The 4W Summit co-convenors and sponsors are honored to be holding this conference under the auspices of the UNESCO Chair on Gender, Wellbeing, and a Culture of Peace as part of a global United Nations Platform on education, science, and culture.
+The 4W Summit co-conveners and sponsors were honored to hold this conference under the auspices of the UNESCO Chair on Gender, Wellbeing, and a Culture of Peace as part of a global United Nations Platform on education, science, and culture.
+Stay tuned for photos of the weekend and videos of our plenaries and sessions.

 4W Leader Jean Geran will present at this symposium hosted at Georgetown University on Dec 8, 2016.
 The symposium uses the case of human trafficking to explore the “qualitative and quantitative approaches to measuring the advancement of dignity– including bottom-up, participatory metrics” such as the well-being model being developed by the UNESCO chair and 4W at UW-Madison.